-Nate Olson is an analyst with Stimson's Managing Across Boundaries Initiative.
-His work focuses on the private sector's role in confronting 21st-century security challenges -- especially through steps to better align the market and regulatory environments with the public interest.
+Nate Olson leads industry outreach for Stimson's Managing Across Boundaries Initiative.
+His work with the private sector is focused on identifying steps to better align the market and regulatory environments with the public interest.

 Olson managed Stimson's 'Partners in Prevention' task force project, an 18-month collaboration with high-tech manufacturers and service providers, transport and logistics firms, and insurance providers.
 The effort culminated in a May 2014 report in which the task force, chaired by retired Rear Admiral Jay Cohen (USN, Ret), endorsed seven proposals to close security gaps in global trade by better leveraging market incentives.
 Topics addressed by the proposals included: ways to improve companies' export compliance programs; frameworks for sharing operational experiences to enhance corporate risk management and government security countermeasures; and the potential of a public-private 'playbook' for resilient trade flows.
 Building on the success of the task force effort and its growing network of industry partners, Stimson is now working to broaden the use of such public-private solutions, both in the US and abroad.